Fab Four of July acquisitions lead Braves to World Series

 Pederson, 29, was obtained for minor league first baseman Bryce Ball and hit .247 with seven homers and 22 RBIs.

-Rosario was on the injured list with an oblique strain when the Braves got him for Cleveland for infielder Pablo Sandoval, who was immediately released.
+Rosario was on the injured list with an oblique strain when the Braves got him from Cleveland for infielder Pablo Sandoval, who was immediately released.
 Rosario made his Braves debut on Aug.
-28, and hit .271 with seven homers and 16 RBIs in 96 at-bats.
+28 and hit .271 with seven homers and 16 RBIs in 96 at-bats.

 Soler, acquired from Kansas City for minor league right-hander Kaley Kalich, batted .269 with 14 homers and 33 RBIs.
-He missed four playoff games because of a positive COVID-19 test.
+He missed five playoff games because of a positive COVID-19 test.

 Duvall, a 33-year-old who spent 2019-20 with the Braves, was acquired from Miami for catcher Alex Jackson and hit .226 with 16 homers and 45 RBIs, finishing with a career-best 38 homers and an NL-leading 113 RBIs.